• Skip to primary navigation

 Snack – Pretzels

 Treat – Chocolate chip cookies.
 Not something that happens often, but a nice surprise for the kids when it does.
-Enjoy Life has a variety of allergy-friendly items to choose from including cookies, chocolate, snack bars, and protein bites.
+Homemade cookies are wonderful, but you can find a variety of allergy-friendly items to choose from online and in stores these days including cookies, chocolate, snack bars, and protein bites that are perfect for school.

 Don’t forget to start your child’s day off right with a healthy plant based breakfast!